samof76/gorouter/docs/troubleshoot.md

 - Overall network delay between gorouter and cells
 - Gorouter is under heavy load so it takes long time to process requests.

-## REMOVE: Obviously there is no other scenario because nothing is ever wrong with gorouter !!

 #### Signs to look out for when delay is caused by gorouter

 1. Routers are under heavy load.